DarekCich/test-repository/HELP.md

 * [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)

 ### Additional Links
-These aditional references should also help you:
+These asaditional references should also help you:

 * [Gradle Build Scans – insights for your project's build](https://scans.gradle.com#gradle)